String quartet: Haydn's impact

-The musicologist Roger Hickman has however demurred from this consensus view.
-He notes a change in string quartet writing towards the end of the 1760s, featuring characteristics which are to day thought of as essential to the genre – scoring for two violins, viola and cello, solo passages, and absence of actual or potential basso continuo accompaniment.
+The musicologist Roger Hickman has however dissented from this consensus view.
+He notes a change in string quartet writing towards the end of the 1760s, featuring characteristics which are today thought of as essential to the genre – scoring for two violins, viola and cello, solo passages, and absence of actual or potential basso continuo accompaniment.
 Noting that at this time other composers than Haydn were writing works conforming to these 'modern' criteria, and that Haydn's earlier quartets did not meet them, he suggests that "one casualty [of such a perspective] is the notion that Haydn "invented" the string quartet...
 Although he may still be considered the 'father' of the 'Classical' string quartet, he is not the creator of the sting quartet genre itself...
 This old and otiose myth not only misrepresents the achievements of other excellent composers, but also distorts the character and qualities of Haydn's opp.
 1, 2 and 9".

 The musicologist Cliff Eisen contextualizes the Op.
 20 quartets as follows: "Haydn's quartets of the late 1760s and early 1770s [opp.
 9, 17, and 20] are high points in the early history of the quartet.
 Characterized by a wide range of textures, frequent asymmetries and theatrical gestures...these quartets established the genre's four-movement form, its larger dimensions, and ...its greater aesthetic pretensions and expressive range."

 That Haydn's string quartets were already "classics" that defined the genre by 1801 can be judged by Ignaz Pleyel's publication in Paris of a "complete" series that year, and the quartet's evolution as vehicle for public performance can be judged by Pleyel's ten-volume set of miniature scores intended for hearers rather than players – early examples of this genre of music publishing.
 Since Haydn's day, the string quartet has been prestigious and considered one of the true tests of a composer's art.
 This may be partly because the palette of sound is more restricted than with orchestral music, forcing the music to stand more on its own rather than relying on tonal color; or from the inherently contrapuntal tendency in music written for four equal instruments.